Battle of Alexandrovsky Fort: Aftermath

 The day after the main engagement, the Soviets evacuated the remains of their flotilla without British interference.

-The second seaplane from the tender Aladir Useynov scored a direct hit with a bomb on the grounded destroyer Moskvityanin, before crashing into the sea.
-The Soviet flagship Caspian, despite being damaged, was fit enough to lead the evacuation of the garrison: Kruger and Ventured attempted to intercept the convoy but the sudden arrival of the destroyers Karl Liebknecht and Yakov Sverdlov resulted in a brief stand-off and the British ships retreated.
+The second seaplane from the tender Aladir Useynov scored a direct hit with a bomb on the grounded destroyer Moskvitianin, before crashing into the sea.
+The Soviet flagship Caspian, despite being damaged, was fit enough to lead the evacuation of the garrison: Kruger and Venture attempted to intercept the convoy but the sudden arrival of the destroyers Karl Liebknecht and Yakov Sverdlov resulted in a brief stand-off and the British ships retreated.

 Both destroyers opened fire but the distance was excessive: the area was soon covered by thick fog (due to the crash of the seaplane) augmented by smoke screen released by British cruisers as cover.

 Commodore Norris had scored a significant victory over the Soviet Russian Navy, sinking enemy ships with little losses and forcing the Soviets to leave an important base.

 However, the White Admiral Kolchack criticized the lack of the complete destruction of the Caspian flotilla.

-Two days later, on May 23, British motor torpedo boats scuttled some of the wrecks left in the harbor by the Soviets.
+Two days later, on 23 May, British motor torpedo boats scuttled some of the wrecks left in the harbor by the Soviets.